ohkrab/archive-old-www/content/docs/get_started/installation/_index.md

 ## docker

-To start a docker container `DATABASE_URL` environment variable must be provided.
+To start a docker container `DATABASE_URL` environment a variable must be provided.
 By default "krab" reads configuration from `/etc/krab` that must be mounted as a volume, the path can be changed by `KRAB_DIR` environment variable.